 It is extremely difficult to tell which objects occupy the background, foreground, and midground layers.
 Often, what appears to be a solid platform, climbable rock, or impassible wall is actually a background element that appears to occupy the same plane as the player.
 There is very little difference in the lighting of these objects to allow the player to quickly separate the background from everything else, making navigation initially troublesome, and learned only by repeated playthroughs.

 Oblitus was developed by Connor Ullmann, who has previously developed mostly Flash-based titles, with Seedling, an action-adventure title in the vein of The Legend of Zelda, being his most substantial prior work.
 Connor was a student at the University of Michigan when he began work on the game, and he took some time off to work on the game exclusively.
 Music for the game was composed by Josh Whelchel (The Spirit Engine 2), David Saulesco (Eternal Daughter), and Kristin Naigus, and sound effects were provided by Hyperduck Soundworks, which also worked on Dust: An Elysian Tail.

-The game was published by Adult Swim Games, which also published Super House of Dead Ninjas, Völgarr the Viking, Fist Puncher, Super Comboman, and Westerado: Double Barreled, Rise & Shine, and Rain World.
+The game was published by Adult Swim Games, which also published Super House of Dead Ninjas, Völgarr the Viking, Fist Puncher, Super Comboman, Westerado: Double Barreled, Rise & Shine, and Rain World.